310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Yuzuru %}
-<th>(Hm… it’s not as if I feel particularly pleased, but when I touch my face, I can definitely feel a smile there.</th>
+<th>(Hm… it isn’t as if I feel particularly pleased, but when I touch my face, I can definitely feel a smile there.</th>

 <th>Well, it is said that when beasts are on the hunt, they possess expressions like that of smiles.
 That must be what this is.)</th>
 {% endbubble %}